HViktorTsoi/alpha_lidar/README.md

 This is the official implementation of the paper **𝛼LiDAR: An Adaptive High-Resolution Panoramic LiDAR System (MobiCom 2024)**.

 # 𝛼LiDAR: An Adaptive High-Resolution Panoramic LiDAR System

-LiDAR technology holds vast potential across various sectors, including robotics, autonomous driving, and urban planning.
-However, the performance of current LiDAR sensors is hindered by limited field of view (FOV), low resolution, and lack of flexible focusing capability.
+The performance of current LiDAR sensors is hindered by limited field of view (FOV), low resolution, and lack of flexible focusing capability.
 We introduce 𝛼LiDAR, an innovative LiDAR system that employs controllable actuation to provide a panoramic FOV, high resolution, and adaptable scanning focus.
+See our demos below (3.7k+ views):

 ## Demo Video (YouTube)
 [![alpha_lidar_demo_video](documents/demo_video.jpg)](https://www.youtube.com/watch?v=x4zc_I_xTaw)

 ## System Overview

 The core concept of 𝛼LiDAR is to expand the operational freedom of a LiDAR sensor through the incorporation of a controllable, active rotational mechanism.
 This modification allows the sensor to scan previously inaccessible blind spots and focus on specific areas of interest in an adaptive manner.
+A major challenge with 𝛼 LiDAR is that rapid rotations result in highly distorted point clouds.
+Our solution focuses on accurately estimating the LiDAR sensor’s pose during rapid rotations to effectively correct and reconstruct the point cloud.

 ![Teaser)](documents/teaser_overview.jpg)

 # Table of Contents
+This repository contains the hardware specifications, software, and datasets for reproducing and evaluating 𝛼LiDAR:

 [//]: # (- [Demo video &#40;YouTube&#41;]&#40;#demo-video-youtube&#41;)
 [//]: # (- [System Overview]&#40;#system-overview&#41;)
 - [How to Use This Repo](#how-to-use-this-repo)